JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q150679" title="Anthony Van Dyck">
 <param ve-entity eid="Q81506" title="Charles I of England">
+<param ve-entity eid="
 By the early 1630s, when Anthony Van Dyck painted _Self-Portrait with Sunflower_, at right, there was a well-established iconography for representing the aesthetic qualities of sunflowers in Europe.
 Van Dyck, a Flemish artist working for Charles I of England, had numerous models from which to work such as illustrations in herbals and floreligia and emblems.[^ref14] The double-portrait, of painter and plant, manifests the artist's skill as a portraitist and boosted his celebrity.
-By showing himself wearing a gold chain from the king and standing opposite a blooming sunflower, Van Dyck also conveys his role as a member of the court and devoted servent of the king.
+By showing himself wearing a gold chain gifted from the king and standing opposite a blooming sunflower, Van Dyck also conveys his role as a member of the court who is loyal to his patron.
+Sunflowers, like other flora, became associated with a mythical lexicon, known as the language of flowers, that imbued specific plants with human sentiments.
 <param ve-image fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/1/13/Anthonyvandyckselfportrait.jpeg" title="Anthony van Dyck, _Self-Portrait with a Sunflower_, after 1633">

 <param ve-entity eid="Q158082" title="heliotropum">
 <param ve-entity eid="Q134270" title="Helios">
 <param ve-entity eid="Q866674" title="Clytie">
-Sunflowers, like other flora, also became associated with a mythical lexicon, known as the language of flowers, that imbued specific plants with human sentiments. _Helianthus annuus_ carried connotations of devotion, loyalty, and constancy because its heliotropic phase recalled the ancient Greek myth of Helios and Clytie.[^ref15]  The sea nymph Clytie competed unsuccessfully for the heart of the sun-god Helios.
+_Helianthus annuus_ carried connotations of devotion, loyalty, and constancy because its heliotropic phase recalled the ancient Greek myth of Helios and Clytie.[^ref15]  The sea nymph Clytie competed unsuccessfully for the heart of the sun-god Helios.
 Scorned by him, Clytie wastes away while training her steadfast gaze upon his chariot as it traverses the sky.
 Her suffering ends with her metamorphosis into a heliotrope.
 Yet, as this print shows, many seventeenth-century European artists reinterpreted the myth by transforming Clytie’s attribute from a heliotrope into a more fashionable plant: the sunflower.[^ref16]
 <param ve-image primary fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/Sunflower_Clytie_Rijksmuseum_RP-P-OB-5381.jpg" title="Francesco Bartolozzi, after Annibale Carracci, _Clytie_, 1772, Rijksmuseum">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/the_sunflower_2007.29.14.jpg" title="Julia Margaret Cameron
 _The Sunflower_, 1866-1870, photograph, National Gallery of Art">